 Bring back colours and depth with editing

-Split shots will usually need a bit of editing to bring out the best in them, we use Lightroom desktop app to edit our shots and have developed some presets we use to edit our photos.
+Split shots will always need a bit of editing to bring out the best in them, we use Adobe Lightroom Desktop and free Lightroom Mobile app to edit our shots with our Lightroom presets available here to get the best colours.

-One key feature in Lightroom desktop and the paid mobile app is the graduation filter and brushes, using these will let you adjust the exposure of the under water part of your shot.
+One key feature in Lightroom Desktop and the Mobile app is the graduation filter and brushes, using these will let you adjust the exposure of the under water part of your shot.
 With most split shots the exposures will be very different between above and below parts of the image and need balancing out.

 If you enjoy this you might like some of our other photography tips